 The following diagram demonstrates how the components fit together:

 Optionally, you can configure additional components, like Azure search and Azure CDN, Azure Monitor, to take care of content indexing, search and live site performance.
 Solutions from other vendors can be used as well.

 Deploying your Sitefinity website to Azure App Service provides the following benefits:

 - High availability

-Azure App Service can dynamically allocate resources to match performance requirements.
+If configured to scale up, Azure App Service can dynamically allocate resources to match performance requirements.
 As the number of website visitors and requests to your website grows, Sitefinity CMS may need additional resources to maintain the desired performance levels.
 Autoscaling takes advantage of the elasticity of cloud-hosted environments and automatically decides whether to add or remove resources.

 - Cost management

 You can benefit from Azure’s pay-as-you-go pricing model, which is very effective especially for small and medium enterprises, since you pay only for the services that are active in your Azure account.
 App Service also has built-in load balancers that help save infrastructure costs.